luryus/luryus.github.io/content/blog/2025-05-01-compose-baselineprof-accessibility/index.md

     }
     ```

-When the macrobenchmarks / baseline profile generation is now run, the "enabling compose accessibility overrides" should get logged.
+When the macrobenchmarks / baseline profile collection is now run, the "enabling compose accessibility overrides" message should get logged.
 And `scrollUntil` and other UI Automator functions now work!

 In normal app builds there's no change, as the `MACROBENCHMARK` flag is kept as false.